Child and Family Developmental Services

 • Behavioral health consultant

-These providers meet to review a child’s records, plan diagnostic tests, and facilitate wellness feedback sessions with the child’s family.
+These providers meet to review a child’s health records, plan diagnostic tests, and facilitate feedback sessions with the child’s family.
 The actual composition of an IDAT depends on the complexity of the customer-owner’s condition, age, and other known developmental factors.
 A customer-owner’s IDAT clinic experience is organized and managed by a clinic coordinator and a team of community case managers.

 What does an IDAT do?